marcriehm/kubernetes-research/Authentication.md

 kubelets authenticate with the API server and with other control-plane components as needed.
 All communication, intra and inter, should be TLS.

-Kubernetes does not store user and group entities.
-Rather, a user ID and zero or more group IDs are extracted from the authentication process (i.e. client-side certs).
-Note that service accounts, which are stored as objects/entities in Kubernetes, should not be used for CLI interactions.
+Note that service accounts, which *are* managed as Objects/entities in Kubernetes, should not be used for end-user/CLI interactions.
 Following good practices, service accounts are strictly for use in intra-component communications.

+A real-world authentication and authorization implementation will use groups heavily; these should be well planned in advance.

 ### x509 Certificates

-PKI infrastructure is therefore built into Kubernetes from the ground up.
-The generation and use of client-side certificates is straightforward.
+PKI infrastructure is built into Kubernetes from the ground up.
+The generation and use of client-side certificates is therefore straightforward.

 An x509 certificate carries a common name (/CN=) and zero or more organizations (/O=).
 The common name is the Kubernetes user ID and the organizations are the groups.
 The certificates must be signed by the Kubernetes PKI